metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 considered to be internal only.
 Their usage and interfaces may change between versions in an incompatible way!

+We (try to) use US English for identifiers while using GB English for the documentation.
+This is intended and not a bug!

 # METHODS

 ## **import** - import and initialisation of UI::Various package